-Children need to stay within their community.
+Children must stay within their community.

 Not for Profit charities aim to keep children within their community.
 Children need to be held in their community, stay at their schools and be near family and friends; however, there are not enough foster carers for this to happen.

 Sadly, many children in sibling groups are separated, and once this happens, the likelihood of reuniting them is slim.
-Children move to foster carers away from their community; sometimes, they are not even in the same county or even country.
+Children move to foster carers away from their community; sometimes, they are not even in the same county or country.
 How must it feel to be a child alone, away from everything they know as normal and now totally dependent on foster carers they don’t know?

 As a result, more local foster carers with Charities means children stay local and keep family connections.
 More importantly, children hold a sense of belonging from their born community.
 Subsequently, this is the community from which they have opened their hearts and is where they know they are loved.

-Verve, creating engaging campaigns for the Not for Profit charities.
+Verve, creating engaging campaigns for Not-for-Profit charities.

 Verve Ambassadors and I are ladies who care and create articles and campaigns to highlight local charities that provide other support networks for vulnerable people and their families.
-We care because we know that life is hard for many families; there is help available; however, you need to know where to find it.
+We care because we know that life is hard for many families; help is available; however, you need to know where to find it.

 Also, many Not for Profit charities have minimal marketing budgets, so we create campaigns free of charge to let people know of their services.
 It’s a chicken and eggs situation; you need help but can’t find it because you don’t know where to look.